erikeidt/erikeidt.github.io/The-Double-E-Method.md

 The Double-E method uses two-states and two-stacks.

 The states are simple: unary and binary.&nbsp;
-To oversimplify only slightly, the unary state says we're looking for a unary operator or an operand, and the binary state says we're looking for a binary operator or the end of an expression.
+To oversimplify slightly, the unary state says we're looking for a unary operator or an operand, and the binary state says we're looking for a binary operator or the end of an expression.

 One of the two stacks is for operators and the other for operands.&nbsp; These stacks are intermediate storage used to hold operators and operands before their proper precedence and binding in context is known.&nbsp;